Brooch: Scandinavian

 Germanic Animal Style decoration was the foundation of Scandinavian art that was produced during the Middle Ages.
 The lively decorative style originated in Denmark in the late fifth century as an insular response to Late Roman style metalwork.
 During the early medieval period, Scandinavian craftsmen created intricately carved brooches with their signature animal style ornamentation.
 The brooches were generally made of copper alloy or silver.

-Beginning in the eighth century and lasting until the eleventh century, Scandinavian seafarers were exploring, raiding and colonizing Europe, Great Britain and new lands to the west.
+Beginning in the eighth century and lasting until the eleventh century, Scandinavian seafarers were exploring, raiding and colonising Europe, Great Britain and new lands to the west.
 This era of Scandinavian expansion is known as the Viking Age, and the art created during this time period is known as Viking art.
 Metalwork, including brooches, produced during this period were decorated in one or more of the Viking art styles.
 These five sequential styles are: Oseberg, Borre, Jellinge, Mammen, Ringerike and Urnes.

 A variety of Scandinavian brooch forms were common during this period: circular, bird-shaped, oval, equal-armed, trefoil, lozenge-shaped, and domed disc.
 The most common Scandinavian art styles of the period are the Jellinge and Borre art styles.
 Some of the characteristics of these related art styles are: interlaced gripping beasts, single animal motifs, ribbon-shaped animals, knot and ring-chain patterns, tendrils, and leaf, beast and bird motifs.